Digital-History-Bielefeld/Geographies-of-Power/session_3/[tasks]_part1.md

 ### 3. Use BeautifulSoup to Parse the HTML Code

 a) Import the BeautifulSoup library you just installed: `from bs4 import BeautifulSoup`.
 Do this under the import statement of the requests library.
+Import statements should always be at the top of your script.

 b) To create a BeautifulSoup object, you need to pass the HTML code and a parser to the BeautifulSoup constructor.
+A constructor is a special method that is called when an object is created.
+You don't need to know in detail how this works.
 The parser is responsible for creating the parse tree.
 We will use the default parser, which is the Python built-in parser `html.parser`.
-Create a BeautifulSoup object and save it in a variable called `soup`:
+Create a BeautifulSoup object and save it in a variable called `soup` inside your get_webpage_data function (under `response = response.raise_for_status()`):

 ```python
 soup = BeautifulSoup(response.text, 'html.parser')